BlasBenito/BaleFire/README.md

 # BaleFire
-Quantitative analysis of Erica-Fire dynamics in Garba Guracha, Bale Mountains, Ethiopia
+Quantitative analysis of Erica-Fire dynamics in Garba Guracha, Bale Mountains, Ethiopia.

 This is an stand-alone R workflow, where: